Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > The character rolls a Stealth check, yielding `5, 4, 2, 1`.
 > The guard rolls a Detection check, yielding `5, 3, 3`.
 > The 5 is compared to the 5 and is ignored.
-> The 4 is compared to the 3, resulting in a success for the character.
+> The 4 is compared to the 3 and is ruled a success for the character.
 > The key is stolen and the guard is none the wiser.

 ### Attacks